43rd Annual Harper College National Juried Exhibition

 - Actual and Framed Art Sizes in inches (height" x width" x depth")

-2. Required Digital Image File for each entry, up to three (3) per artist
+2. Required Digital Image File

 - File Format: .jpg only, maximum 2 MB file size